What is Automatic Enrolment for Employees?

 After the contribution, you’d often get tax relief on it.
 Your employer may also use different approaches like a net pay arrangement, where you may not get tax relief unless your income is over £12,570 (in 2021/22).
 Therefore, you should check what scheme your employer is using.

 If you’re earning over £6,240 but below £10,000, you won’t be enrolled automatically.
 But you may ask to do so.
 In such a case, your employer will also contribute.
-On contrary, if you earn below £6,240 in a year, you can still ask your employer to join workplace pension scheme, but here the employer will not contribute.
+On the contrary, if you earn below £6,240 in a year, you can still ask your employer to join a workplace pension scheme, but here the employer will not contribute.

 Quick Wrap Up: